Public policy: Problem stream

 Therefore, John Kingdon's model suggests the policy window appears through the emergence and connection of problems, politics and policies, emphasizing an opportunity to stimulate and initiate new policies.

 Issue attention cycle

-The issue attention cycle is a concept developed by Anthony Downs (1972) where problems progress through five distinct stages.
+The issue attention cycle is a concept developed by Anthony Downs (1972) in which problems progress through five distinct stages.
 This reinforces how the policy agenda does not necessarily lead to policy change, as public interest dissipates, most problems end up resolving themselves or get ignored by policymakers.
 Its key stages include: